MEF-BDA503/pj-recepdurdu/index.md

 ## Week 3 (Oct 24)

-+ The data set I am propose to use in my project is the Medical Appointment No Shows data set.
-[Here](files/data_show.html) (my analysis page will be added) is the data.
++ [Here](files/data_show.html) is my explarotary analysis on Medical Appointment No Shows data set.
-+ I haven't find a group yet.
-I want to work on a dataset which I can perform classification model on it.
++ I create a project group with my friends Ahmet, Devrim and Numan.
+We are planning to work on Instacart market order analysis dataset.
+The dataset contains over 3 million online groccery orders across the USA.

 ### Udacity Update
 I finished first 2 lessons on the Udacity course and continuing 3rd lesson.
 I finished almost all practices.